thorbjornium/Software-Manual/src/cloud-architecture.md

 What are Database Deployment Options: [https://www.oracle.com/database/what-is-database/deployment-options/](https://www.oracle.com/database/what-is-database/deployment-options/)

 ## **Compute Resources**

-After completing this episode, you should be able to:

-Discuss the various compute resource options available in the cloud today

-**Description:** In this episode, you will learn about the various compute options that are available in the cloud today.
-This episode includes a discussion of VMs, containers, and serverless compute options.

-### **Compute Resources**

 Virtual machines (VMs) - cloud-based virtual machines (VMs) are virtualized computing resources provided by cloud service providers that mimic the functionality of physical servers, allowing users to run operating systems and applications as if they were on dedicated hardware.
 These VMs offer flexibility in terms of configuration, scalability, and resource allocation, enabling users to easily scale up or down based on demand.
 They are typically billed on a pay-as-you-go basis, providing cost-efficiency by charging only for the resources consumed.
 Cloud-based VMs can be quickly deployed, managed, and integrated with other cloud services, supporting a wide range of use cases such as application hosting, development and testing environments, and disaster recovery solutions.
 Examples of cloud-based VM services include Amazon EC2, Google Compute Engine, and Microsoft Azure Virtual Machines.